audio-captioning/audio-captioning-papers/README.md

 	@inproceedings{takeuchi:2020:dcase,
-    title={Effects of Word-frequency based Pre- and Post- Processings for Audio Captioning}, author={D. Takeuchi and Y. Koizumi and Y. Ohishi and N. Harada and and K. Kashino}, year={2020},
+    title={Effects of Word-frequency based Pre- and Post- Processings for Audio Captioning}, author={D. Takeuchi and Y. Koizumi and Y. Ohishi and N. Harada and K. Kashino}, year={2020},
     booktitle={Detection and Classification of Acoustic Scenes and Events ({DCASE})}, month = {Nov.},}